trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 This repository contains the code for pre-processing metabarcoding data with OBITools v.1.2.12 on Brown's high-performance cluster, OSCAR.

-**Note:** Pre-processing steps are run on individual sequencing runs.
-This is to ensure that we can check "samples" and "controls" for contamination on a run-by-run basis.
+**Note:** Pre-processing steps are run on individual sequencing runs to ensure that we can check "samples" and "controls" for contamination on a run-by-run basis.

 The steps included in this repository include: